+Via Email (criminalrules@pacourts.us)

+Daniel A. Durst, Chief Counsel

-Mr. Joshua M. Yohe, Counsel Criminal Procedural Rules Committee Supreme Court of Pennsylvania Pennsylvania Judicial Center PO Box 62635 Harrisburg, PA 17106-2635
+Criminal Procedural Rules Committee

+Supreme Court of Pennsylvania

+Pennsylvania Judicial Center

+PO Box 62635

+Harrisburg, PA 17106-2635

-Re: Comments on the Criminal Procedural Rules Committee's Notice of Proposed Rulemaking in Response to Enactment of Act 163 (2022)
+Re: Comments on the Criminal Procedural Rules Committee's Re-Publication Report Proposing Amendment of Rules Responsive to Act 163 (2022), Act 138 (2024)

-Dear Mr. Yohe,
+Dear Mr. Durst,

-On behalf of the Pennsylvania Interbranch Commission for Gender, Racial, and Ethnic Fairness ("Interbranch Commission"), we are writing today in response to the request from the Supreme Court Criminal Procedural Rules Committee for stakeholder input on its proposed rules, published to implement the substantive changes effectuated by Act 163 (2022).
-Our comments are intended to ensure the equitable and streamlined application of the rules, consistent with the requirements of Act 163.
-Thank you for this opportunity to comment on the proposed rules, which evidence careful deliberation.
-We believe that the rules, as amended pursuant to our recommendations below, will serve to distinguish poverty from punishment in summary and court cases in Pennsylvania.
+On behalf of the Pennsylvania Commission for Fairness & Justice ("PCFJ") (formerly the Pennsylvania Interbranch Commission for Gender, Racial, and Ethnic Fairness), we are writing today in response to the request from the Supreme Court Criminal Procedural Rules Committee for stakeholder input on its proposed rules, republished pursuant to the substantive changes effectuated by Act 163 (2022) and Act 138 (2024).
+Our comments are intended to ensure the equitable and streamlined application of the rules, consistent with the requirements of these Acts.
+Thank you for this opportunity to comment on the proposed rules, which evidence thoughtful deliberation and have incorporated a significant number of the amendments we offered in prior iterations of the proposal.
+We believe that the rules, as amended pursuant to our recommendations below, will provide clear procedures decoupling poverty from punishment in summary and court cases in Pennsylvania.